-Article 22 - Requirements relating to transparency 22.2.
-A sample of the underlying exposures shall be subject to external verification prior to issuance of the securities resulting from the securitisation by an appropriate and independent party, including verification that the data disclosed in respect of the underlying exposures is accurate.
-Page 96 of 134
+22.2.
+A sample of the underlying exposures shall be subject to external verification prior to issuance prior to notification under Article 27(1) of the securities resulting from the securitisation by an appropriate and independent party, including verification that the data disclosed in respect of the underlying exposures is accurate.

-68. Including verification that the data disclosed in respect of the underlying exposures is accurate.
+68. [...]
+Including verification that the data disclosed in respect of the underlying exposures is accurate.